 Magical Michael Basil foliage

 Height: 15 inches

 A dense, uniform variety producing flower spikes with purple and white flowers in mid summer; aromatic leaves are full of flavor for culinary use; great for mixed containers, herb gardens, and annual beds

-Magical Michael Basil is an annual herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Magical Michael Basil is an annual herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant oval green leaves which emerge chartreuse in spring are usually harvested from early summer to early fall.
 The leaves have a pleasant taste and a distinctive fragrance.

 The leaves are most often used in the following ways:

 - Fresh Eating

 Magical Michael Basil will grow to be about 15 inches tall at maturity, with a spread of 17 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 14 inches apart.
 This fast-growing annual will normally live for one full growing season, needing replacement the following year.

 This plant is quite ornamental as well as edible, and is as much at home in a landscape or flower garden as it is in a designated edibles garden.
 It should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This is a selected variety of a species not originally from North America.
 It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.